mkhaled87/sppark/poc/poseidon-cuda/README.md

 ## Limitations

-1. Single Configuration: Only one Poseidon configuration can be active at build time
+1. Single Configuration Build: Only one Poseidon configuration can be active at build time
 2. Static Parameters: Parameters are fixed at compile time, requiring rebuilds for different configurations
 3. Memory Layout: Current implementation assumes specific memory alignment requirements
 4. Curve Dependency: Tightly coupled to specific elliptic curve implementations
 5. GPU Memory: Large state sizes may be limited by GPU memory constraints
+6. Constant GPU Memory: ARK and MDS paramemetrs are stored in CUDA `__constant__` memory that is limited in size (can limit state size)
+7. CUDA Kernel assumes state resides within a block limiting the state width to the maximum of the block size (1024 elements).

 ## Performance Notes